 >> See our other posts and recipes for foodie travelers

 15. Domestic Travel

 TripAdvisor data shows 70% of travel booked in early 2021 was for domestic trips.
 International travel should return to pre-pandemic levels in the 2020s.
 However, some uncertainty may remain for a few years, which is why domestic travel should continue to dominate.

 The pandemic dealt a blow to travel to major cities, like Washington, DC and San Francisco.
 We expect that to slowly rebound, especially since some of the best bargains you’ll find are for big urban centers.
 For instance, in spring 2021, the average hotel price in New York City was 40% lower than it was at the same time in 2019.

 Okay, while this won’t become mainstream, it will become a travel trend of the 2020s.
 Obviously, only those with deep pockets will be going at first.
 But as an article from MIT notes, space travel will get cheaper throughout this decade.
 Who knows?
 Maybe the common person will be able to afford space travel by the 2060s.

 Cruise companies had to shut down in 2020 after a wave of virus outbreaks on ships.
-In spring 2021, the comeback began.
+In 2021, the comeback began.
 Expect cruise trips to pick up substantially this year and beyond as more people get vaccinated and cruise providers get better at mitigating COVID-19 risks.

 19. Semi-Retirement Travel